awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 *Major version upgrades* can contain database changes that are not backward\-compatible with existing applications\.
 As a result, you must manually perform major version upgrades of your DB instances\.
 You can initiate a major version upgrade by modifying your DB instance\.
 However, before you perform a major version upgrade, we recommend that you test the upgrade by following the steps described in [Testing an Upgrade](#USER_UpgradeDBInstance.SQLServer.UpgradeTesting)\.

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB instance\.
-Alternatively, you can enable the **Auto minor version upgrade** option when creating or modifying a DB instance\.
-Doing so means that your DB instance is automatically upgraded after Amazon RDS tests and approves the new version\.

-You can confirm whether the minor version upgrade will be automatic by using the `describe-db-engine-versions` AWS CLI command\.
+Amazon RDS on SQL Server doesn't support automatic minor version upgrades\.
+You can confirm this by using the `describe-db-engine-versions` AWS CLI command\.
 For example:

 ```
 aws rds describe-db-engine-versions --engine sqlserver-se --engine-version 14.00.3049.1.v1